cloudify-cosmo/getcloudify.org/guide/3.0/extending-cloudify.md

 Plugins are python modules packed as pip packages.
 You will need to have a `setup.py` file with all the dependencies of your module.
 One dependency that all plugins have is [cloudify-celery-commons library](https://github.com/CloudifySource/cosmo-celery-common/archive/develop.zip) You will need to add it to your project dependencies.

 Other dependenies are typically the python API libraries you use.
-If you have non-python dependencies you should XXXX
+If you have non-python dependencies you should pack them in the zip or get have the plugin code install them from an accessible URL

 ## Coding the Plugin
 A plugin has functions that can be invoked by the agent - the same functions you mapped to the interface in your type.
 These finctions are marked as operations using the `@operation` [python decorator](https://wiki.python.org/moin/PythonDecorators).
 In order to use this decorator and the related `context` object, add to your source the following statement: